mmlacak/crochess/docs/source/libcc/concepts.rst

 Each item in a queue holds ownership over next item in a sequence, and -by extension- to the rest of that queue.

+Previous item in a sequence is accessed by a weak pointer, which holds no ownership over previous item.

 Queue is simply a pointer to the first item in that queue, :c:data:`NULL`\-pointer is equivalent to an empty queue.